firebolt-ai/robotos/samples/src/bluebot/README.md

 # Bluebot
 Bluebot is a robot made by Firebolt, Inc. that seamlessly connects with the Arduino UNO.

+Bluebot helps people with disabilities move.
+Using Bluetooth, you can connect to Bluebot within 100 feet.

 ## Shopping List
 ### Hardware
 - Arduino UNO